 How To Remove Print From Plastic Containers

-Pour a little rubbing alcohol or nail polish remover onto your cotton ball, and wipe it across the printed areas.
-You may need to use a few cotton balls to get all the ink off, but pretty soon you’ll have a naked container!
-Give it a good wash with warm, soapy water, and then it’ll be ready to use. :-)
+Just pour a little rubbing alcohol or nail polish remover onto a cotton ball and wipe it across the printed areas.
+You may need to use a few cotton balls to get all of the ink off, but pretty soon you’ll have a naked container!
+Give it a good wash in warm, soapy water and then it’ll be ready to use.

 Now that you have your de-inked and squeaky clean container, what are you going to do with it?
 It’s up to you, but I’ve got a few ideas to share with you to help you get inspired. ;-)